Last Modified Date: 03 Jan 2019

 - Unchecking Include External Files ensures that Tableau Server connects directly to the original Excel file.

-Note: Include External Files effects all external files used in the workbook.
+Note: Include External Files affects all external files used in the workbook.

-- After adjusting the path and publishing the worbook to Tableau Server, you can test the permissions on Tableau Server by selecting the Data Source then selecting Action > Create New Workbook.
+- After adjusting the path and publishing the workbook to Tableau Server, you can test the permissions on Tableau Server by selecting the Data Source then selecting Action > Create New Workbook.